 Partnership with parents/carers is crucial.
-All parents/carers are asked to sign their son/daughter's home school/college agreement and parental/carer views are considered for the individual young persons' behaviour plan which specifies the techniques to be used with their young person.
-In this regard, parental consent to use a PI is secured as part of admission.
-Parents/carers have a right to know when a PI is used and accordingly will be sent home notification of when any unplanned restrictive intervention occurs or if any injury occurs.
+All parents/carers are asked to sign their son/daughter's home school/college agreement and parents/carers views are considered for the individual young persons' behaviour plan which specifies the techniques to be used with their young person.
+In this regard, parents/carers consent to use a PI is secured as part of admission.
+We allow students to develop individual capacity to make choices for themselves and communicate with parents/carers as and when appropriate.
+Parents/carers have a right to be consulted when a PI is used and accordingly will be sent home notification of when any unplanned restrictive intervention occurs or if any injury occurs.
 They will also be offered an opportunity to discuss a PI and any on-going behaviour management strategies that are being adopted with their son/daughter's class teacher.